yashdhiman1/Zupay-Assignment/README.md

 # fashionstore
-This is my submission for the assignment
+This is my submission for the assignment.
 I have added a video file and two screenshots for the preview.